ignite/cli/docs/guide/blog.md

 }
 ```

-`case *types.MsgCreatePost` handles messages of type `MsgCreatePost`, calls `CreatePost` method and returns back the response.
+The `case *types.MsgCreatePost` statement handles messages of type `MsgCreatePost`, calls the `CreatePost` method, and returns back the response.

 Every module has a handler function like this to process messages and call keeper methods.

-### Processing Messages
+## Process Messages

-In the newly scaffolded file `x/blog/keeper/msg_server_createPost.go` we can see a placeholder implementation of `CreatePost`.
+In the newly scaffolded `x/blog/keeper/msg_server_create_post.go` file, you can see a placeholder implementation of the `CreatePost`.
 Right now it does nothing and returns an empty response.
-For our blog chain we want the contents of the message (title and body) to be written to the state as a new post.
-To do so we need to do two things: create a variable of type `Post` with title and body from the message and append this `Post` to the store.
+For your blog chain, you want the contents of the message (title and body) to be written to the state as a new post.

+You need to do two things:

+- Create a variable of type `Post` with title and body from the message
+- Append this `Post` to the store

 ```go
 func (k msgServer) CreatePost(goCtx context.Context, msg *types.MsgCreatePost) (*types.MsgCreatePostResponse, error) {